Anil-Gaihre/anil-gaihre.github.io/_pages/about.md

 - Big Data Processing
 - Blockchain Technology

-I am passionate about pushing the boundaries of what's possible in data processing and analysis through innovative applications of GPU technology.
+I am passionate about pushing the boundaries of what's possible in parallel algorithms and GPU acceleration.
 I'm always open to collaborations and discussions in these exciting fields.